Lead Prices in the UK, Today

 Lead Recycling for Commercial Businesses in the UK

 We buy and recycle non-ferrous metals including lead from businesses across Kent.
-If your business produces any scrap lead, lead recycling centres can be an extra source of profit.
+Does your business produce any scrap lead?
+If yes, it can be a source of great extra profit at lead recycling centres.

-UK legislation requires manufacturers and distributors to ensure batteries are collected and reused.
+Legislation in the UK requires distributors and manufacturers to ensure batteries are reused, collected and recycled.